.png)

 Registration requirements

-Employment nexus requires multiple registrations:
+Employment nexus requires several registrations:

 Digital business and remote work considerations